peopleanalyst

 Live

 Independently-versioned analytical microservices for people analytics — psychometric diagnostics, preference modeling, privacy primitives, segmentation, statistical enrichment, compensation logic, decision forecasting, metadata-grounded codegen — deployed as a single Next.js application and exposed over two transports: HTTP for engineers, MCP for AI agents.
 One Vercel project, one Supabase project.
-The behavioral and statistical substrate consumer apps compose against.
+The behavioral and statistical foundation consumer apps compose against.

 7. Public reader — registry surface at peopleprincipia.com/registry/* with construct family browse, cross-entity linking, distribution plots, and the first live CanonicalPrior (engagement → task performance).